wind-to-hydrogen-toolkit/hydrogen-salt-storage/docs/index.rst

 Storage of hydrogen from offshore wind in salt caverns
 ======================================================

-Optimising production and long-term bulk storage of hydrogen from offshore wind in salt caverns in the Irish Sea
+Optimising production and long-term bulk storage of hydrogen from offshore wind in salt caverns in the Irish Sea.

-Source code is available on GitHub: https://github.com/nmstreethran/hydrogen-salt-storage
+Source code is available on GitHub: https://github.com/nmstreethran/hydrogen-salt-storage.

-This research was supported by a research grant from Science Foundation Ireland (SFI) under Grant No. 12/RC/2302 – P2 and by the `H-Wind <https://www.marei.ie/project/h-wind/>`_ academic-industry consortium members: DP Energy, ESB, Equinor, and Gas Networks Ireland.
+This research was supported by a research grant from `Science Foundation Ireland (SFI) <http://www.sfi.ie/>`_ under Grant No. 12/RC/2302 – P2 and by the `H-Wind <https://www.marei.ie/project/h-wind/>`_ academic-industry consortium members: `DP Energy <https://dpenergy.com/>`_, `ESB <https://esb.ie/>`_, `Equinor <https://www.equinor.com/>`_, and `Gas Networks Ireland <https://www.gasnetworks.ie/>`_.

 Contents
 --------